Skip to main content

 bedrock:InvokeModelWithResponseStreamEnables streaming responses for real-time output

-bedrock:ListCustomModelsLists any custom fine-tuned models in your account
+bedrock:ListCustomModelsLists custom fine-tuned models in your account

 bedrock:GetCustomModelRetrieves details about a specific custom model